mulle-nat/mulle-project/README.md

 1.7.10
 ```

-The version is under your control, **mulle-homebrew** will never change it.
+The version is under your control, **mulle-project** will never change it.

 ### 3. Edit release-info.sh

-> Check if your version is picked up with `mulle-homebrew-version`.
+> Check if your version is picked up with `mulle-project-version`.
 > If it is, you can skip this step.
 >